jnkumar58/Python-Flaskapp/README.md

 # Python-Flaskapp
-Python web application using Flask to process an SMPT email and fetch details
+Python web application using Flask to access MySQL database